 During our trip, midway at one of the elevation spots, part of the trail was cordoned off because workers were actively doing restoration work to the trail.
 This resulted in us venturing away from the trail, hiking upwards over grass, soil and even having to hold onto tree-trunks to pull ourselves upwards.
 If it’s crowded, it would be quite an issue.
 You can search Google or even check TripAdvisor and learn that on peak seasons, the hike can get wayyyy too crowded.
 I wouldn’t be able to enjoy the hike if that’s the case!

-With that said, I wouldn’t recommend young kids to follow along for this hike.
+With that said, I wouldn’t recommend very young kids to follow along for this hike.

 The nearest city to get to Preikestolen is Stavanger.

-My friends and I based ourselves in Stavanger, and made this hike a day trip.
-Check Booking.com for accommodation options in Stavanger!
+My friends and I based ourselves in Stavanger, and made this hike a day trip starting from early morning.

-In hiking season (between April and October – check before going), you can purchase two-way combo tickets online.
-These tickets are valid within the day, and will cover your ferry trip between Stavanger and Tau, as well as the buses taking you from Tau to the foot of Pulpit Rock.
+In hiking season (between April and October – check first before going), you can purchase two-way combo tickets online.
+These tickets are valid for usage within your chosen date, including your ferry trip between Stavanger (Fiskepiren ferry terminal) and Tau.
+From Tau, buses will send you to the foot of Pulpit Rock.

-Don’t forget to check the schedule for the return bus!
+Don’t forget to check the schedule for the bus that leaves Preikestolen!

-My friend who was living in Stavanger at that time, picked us up at Fiskepiren ferry terminal in Stavanger in her car.
+My friend who was living in Stavanger, picked us up at Fiskepiren ferry terminal in Stavanger in her car.
 We then took the car ferry across to Tau and continued driving to Preikestolen’s carpark.

 1. Check if the trail is open for hiking before you plan the trip.